-You may also have an MRI scan to help decide if active surveillance is suitable for you.
+You will have an MRI scan to help decide if active surveillance is suitable for you.
 This uses magnets to create a detailed picture of your prostate and the surrounding tissues.

 You may have already had an MRI scan to help diagnose your prostate cancer.
 If not, you may need one after you've been diagnosed, to make sure the cancer hasn't spread outside your prostate and isn't likely to grow quickly.
-Active surveillance will only be an option if the cancer hasn't spread.
+Active surveillance will only be an option if the cancer hasn't spread outside of the prostate.

-Other things to think about
+Other important things to think about